 - 1 teaspoon ground black pepper

-- Preheat a medium casserole pan and add 2 tbsp of olive or cooking oil.
-Add the mince in batches and brown well.
-Remove from the pot and set aside for later.
+- Heat oil in a medium sized skillet or cooking pot over medium heat.
+Add the ground beef in batches and brown well.
+Remove the mince from the pot and set aside for later.

-- In the same casserole, add the onion, bell pepper and zucchini and cook on medium heat for 10 minutes stiring occassionally until they start to soften.
+- In the same pot, add the onion, bell pepper and zucchini and cook on medium heat for 10 minutes stirring occasionally until they start to soften.
 Add the garlic and cook for another minute.

-- Add the meat back into the pot together with all the spices and the tomato paste.
-Cook for 2 minutes.
+- Add the meat back into the pot with the vegetables together with all the spices and the tomato paste.
+Cook for 2 minutes while stirring regularly to avoid burning.

 - Add water, tomato cubes, stock cube and kidney beans